 Why This Matters

-Social influence theories sit at the heart of what makes psychology fascinating—and what makes the AP exam challenging.
+Social influence theories sit at the heart of social psychology.
 You're being tested on your ability to explain why people abandon their own judgment, follow harmful orders, or freeze when someone needs help.
-These aren't just isolated studies to memorize; they reveal fundamental principles about conformity, obedience, group dynamics, and persuasion that appear across multiple units and show up repeatedly in both multiple-choice and free-response questions.
+These aren't isolated studies to memorize; they reveal fundamental principles about conformity, obedience, group dynamics, and persuasion that show up repeatedly in both multiple-choice and free-response questions.

 People change their behavior to match others for two fundamentally different reasons: to be liked (normative influence) or to be right (informational influence).
-Recognizing which type of conformity is operating in a given scenario is essential for exam success.
+Recognizing which type is operating in a given scenario is one of the most common things you'll be asked to do.

 Normative Social Influence

-• Strongest when being observed—the pressure to conform increases when individuals believe others are watching and judging their responses
+- Strongest when being observed.
+The pressure to conform increases when individuals believe others are watching and judging their responses.
+Remove the audience, and the effect weakens.

-• Most powerful in ambiguous situations—when the correct answer is unclear, we look to others as a source of valid knowledge
+- Most powerful in ambiguous situations.
+When the correct answer is unclear, we look to others as a source of valid knowledge.
+Think of looking around during an earthquake to see if other people are evacuating.

-• Group size and unanimity matter—conformity increased with group size up to about 3-4 confederates, and a single dissenter dramatically reduced conformity rates
+- Group size and unanimity matter.
+Conformity increased with group size up to about 3-4 confederates, then leveled off.
+A single dissenter dramatically reduced conformity rates, even if that dissenter gave a different wrong answer.

 Obedience and Authority